Last Updated on 23rd April 2022 by

 To cook it faster, you may pre-boil it and wait for a sumptuous meal.

 Fried fish is a popular dish that goes well with French fries, rice or mashed potatoes.
 To fry fish, ensure you do away with the scales then make horizontal incisions on its surface for easy cooking.
-Make sure the fish is fresh to prevent odors in your house.
-To beat odors, an apple slice placed on the edge of the pan will do.
+Make sure the fish is fresh to prevent odours in your house.
+To beat odours, an apple slice placed on the edge of the pan will do.

 Deep Frying Vegetables